EsGeh/copy-tools/README.md

 For further details append the the `--help` option to the command in question.

-## Prevent typing SSH Logins and Passphrases
+## Avoid typing SSH Logins and Passphrases

 When copying between remote locations, ssh has to be correctly configured.
 To avoid cumbersome typing, I'd recommend to: